afarvardin/dauphine_tunis/PROJECT/README.md

 - **For windowing concept in data streaming**: Chapter 6, section _Windows operations_ from the __Stream Processing with Apache Flink Book__(https://github.com/bsundlhum/tutup/blob/master/Stream%20Processing%20with%20Apache%20Flink.pdf).
 - **An interesting YouTube tutorial for visualization**: https://www.youtube.com/watch?v=Ercd-Ip5PfQ&list=PL-osiE80TeTvipOqomVEeZ1HRrcEvtZB_&index=10

-In case of any question, contact me on:
+In case of any questions, contact me on:
 - m[dot]surname[of course an AT]hotmail[and a dot]com